-Gemini is a centralised exchange and therefore has control over your cryptocurrencies with access to your private keys.
+Gemini is a centralized exchange and therefore has control over your cryptocurrencies with access to your private keys.
 This means you are entrusting a third party to look after and secure your coins.
-I’d personally recommend not to keep your crypto in an exchange which is a far more likely target for hackers.
+I’d personally recommend not to keep your crypto in an exchange that is a far more likely target for hackers.

 Originally Gemini only supported Bitcoin and Ethereum.
-However, have since increased the availability to 26 coins and 42 trading pairs including the likes of BTC, ETH, BCH, LTC, ZEC, OXT, DAI, BAT and LINK.
-Plus FIAT markets such as USD, AUD, CAD, EUR, GBP and HKD.
+However, has since increased the availability to 26 coins and 42 trading pairs including the likes of BTC, ETH, BCH, LTC, ZEC, OXT, DAI, BAT, and LINK.
+Plus FIAT markets such as USD, AUD, CAD, EUR, GBP, and HKD.

 The lack of choice available on Gemini is one of its biggest negatives, compared to the like of Binance it can’t compete.

 The Gemini exchange platform has a wide range of FAQs with helpful information to try to resolve any initial queries.
 However, if you need further assistance, you can also contact them via a customer support line (based in the US) or you can direct message them via Twitter.